Facial Cleanser for Sensitive Skin

 Topical steroids, though very useful for treatment of dermatological disorders, can produce side effects such as redness, burning and thinning of the skin.
 Topical steroids should only be used under medical supervision.

-SLS & SLES (sodium sulphate) can strip the skin of its natural barrier and thereby aggravate dry skin and eczema.
+SLS & SLES (sodium lauryl sulfate and sodium laureth sulfate) can strip the skin of its natural barrier and thereby aggravate dry skin and eczema

 Formaldehyde may be used as a preservative to prolong shelf life and prevent bacterial contamination.
 However, it can cause allergic skin reactions and rashes in some people.